GLIDER PHASE OF D-DAY BEGINS

 Glider in towGlider unloading

-Left: Unarmed and unarmored, canvas-covered gliders were towed behind Douglas C‑47 tug planes on 300‑ft by 1‑in nylon ropes.
+Left: Unarmed and unarmored, canvas-covered gliders were towed behind Douglas C‑47 tug planes on 300 ft/91 m by 1 in/2.5 cm nylon ropes.
 Communication between the early gliders and their tugs was via a telephone wire wrapped around the tow-rope.
 These wires often shorted out while being dragged along concrete runways during takeoffs.
 Two-way radios eventually replaced this system.

-Right: The glider had a length of 48 ft, 8 in and a wingspan of 83 ft, 8 in.
-It had a height of 15 ft, 4 in.
-The entire nose section (including the pilot’s compartment) of the CG‑4A swung upward, creating a 70‑in by 60‑in opening into its cargo compartment.
-This made it possible to quickly load and unload the glider.
+Right: The combat glider had a length of 48 ft 8 in/14.8 m and a wingspan of 83 ft 8 in/25 m.
+It had a height of 15 ft 4 in/4.6 m.
+The entire nose section (including the pilot’s compartment) of the CG‑4A swung upward, creating a 70 in/1.8 m by 60 in/1.5 m opening into its cargo compartment.
+This made it possible to quickly load and, after a successful belly-flop landing, unload the glider.

 U.S. troops examine crashed glider, Normandy, June 1944German troops examine crashed glider, Normandy, June 1944